-September 14, 2015

-Chapter 279.8 Code of Iowa
+September 14, 2015 Chapter 279.8 Code of lowa

-To verify the reading and understanding of the preceding Standards for Participation and Eligibility in Co-Curricular Activities, the following statement must be signed by students and their parent or guardian.
+To verify the reading and understanding of the preceding Standards for Participation and Eligibility in Co-Curricular Activities, the following statement must be acknowledged by the parent and the student by clicking "I Understand" in the Agreement section of online registration prior to the start of each school year.

-DECORAH COMMUNITY SCHOOL DISTRICT
+DECORAH COMMUNITY SCHOOL DISTRICT CO-CURRICULAR/GOOD CONDUCT POLICY

-I am aware that there are standards for participation in and eligibility for co-curricular activities in the Decorah Community School District.
-In the event that I participate in any co-curricular activity.
-I understand the responsibilities, the expectations of me, and the implications for any violations of those responsibilities and expectations.
+I have read and understand the STANDARDS FOR PARTICIPATION in and eligibility for co-curricular activities in the Decorah Community School District.
+In the event that my student participates in any co-curricular activity, we understand the responsibilities, the expectations of the student, and the implications for any violation of those responsibilities and expectations.